2008–09 FC Basel season: Champions League

 Basel played their opening game of the group stage at St. Jakob-Park on 16 September against Shakhtar.
-Being urged on by the loud vocal chants from the supporters massed behind captain Franco Costanzo's goal, Basel pressed forward promisingly from the start.
+Being urged on by the loud vocal chants from the supporters massed behind Captain Franco Costanzo's goal, Basel pressed forward promisingly from the start.
 Striker Eren Derdiyok, returning first time after suffering a thigh injury, almost turned the early pressure positive, but he hit an early header just wide.
-Shakhtar's coach Mircea Lucescu had promised his team would out to play for the victory.
+Shakhtar's coach Mircea Lucescu had promised his team would go out to play for the victory.
 After Basel's early enthusiasm had worn off, the visitors became the more menacing and Jádson, one of five Brazilians in the starting eleven, proved a constant concern for the Basel defence.
 On 16 minutes the playmaker rushed down the right and supplied a cross, which Luiz Adriano narrowly failed to turn goalwards.
 Although it was the quick passing moves which threatened to open up the home defence more than once, it was to be that the set-pieces that would ultimately prove their undoing.
 Fernandinho sent one long-range effort fly over the bar.
 Basel central defender François Marque with a clumsy challenge on Luiz Adriano about thirty metres out, allowed the deep-lying playmaker Fernandinho another chance.
 His kick was still rising upwards as it passed keeper Costanzo for the first goal.
 Basel's game was only occasional as Shakhtar dominated the first half.
 They were rewarded for the efforts with the second goal in the added time of the half.
 Right back Reto Zanni committed a handball and Jádson struck a hard free-kick which was missed by everybody as it arced in to the right-hand corner of Costanzo's net.
 Basel coach Christian Gross reacted to the team's problems at half-time and took out Derdiyok and Valentin Stocker.
 Their replacements Orhan Mustafi and Eduardo made an immediate impact.
 After just four minutes in the second half Mustafi forced Shakhtar keeper Andriy Pyatov to his first save with an angled drive.
 Then Carlitos's smart pass gave Eduardo his first chance, but he shot wide of Pyatov's right-hand post.
 Because of their two-goal lead, Shakhtar controlled the game and were less adventurous than they had been before.
 Yet the Ukrainian champions nearly hit a third after 66 minutes.
-Basel left-back Ronny Hodel was overwhelmed speed of the break and Luiz Adriano ran clear of him into the open space and passed to Brandão in the box.
+Basel left-back Ronny Hodel was overwhelmed by the speed of the break and Luiz Adriano ran clear of him into the open space and passed to Brandão in the box.
 Costanzo saved the Brazilian's first effort and then reacted superbly to fiercely-struck follow-up from Vyacheslav Shevchuk on to a post.
 David Abraham scored a late consolation goal for the home team.